promatia/acts/constitution_act.md

 - (a) examine, audit, and inspect the voting system for corruption,
 - (b) audit Government Departments, their systems, processes, finances, and staff,
 - (c) publish public official reports on the integrity their systems, and
-- (d) file lawsuits against a Minister or the Ministry through the Supreme Court.
+- (d) file lawsuits against a Minister their Government Department through the Supreme Court.

 #### Paragraph 3: Positions
 There shall exist elected through Instant Runoff Voting:
 - (a) 3 seats for scrutinizers, and
-- (b) 1 seat for the Minister of a government, elected using IRV, or STV where applicable.
+- (b) 1 seat for the Minister of a Government Department, elected using IRV, or STV where applicable.

 #### Paragraph 4: Ministers
 The Minister of a Government Department an has full executive powers to develop and run that GD.